 Agencies and projects participating in the HMIS should collect personal client information for all clients served.
-They should notify the HMIS Lead Staff immediately through the helpdesk (hmis@rihomeless.org) if the client does not provide consent.
-If client consent is not obtained, the client transactions for this agency record will be locked and only visible to the agency entering the information.
-Client information gathered with consent allows personal information to be shared, when appropriate, for the provision of services and/or for other specific purposes of the organization and/or when required by law.
+If client consent is not obtained, the client enrollment for this agency record will be locked by the end user.
+All information entered under the locked enrollment will only be visible to the agency entering the information.
+Client information gathered with consent allows personal information to be shared with other Partnering Agencies within HMIS, when appropriate, for the provision of services and/or for other specific purposes of the organization and/or when required by law.
 Clients cannot be denied services for choosing not to share data in HMIS.